 Melody generator plugins range anywhere from simple, single-note algorithms to complex apps driven by artificial intelligence.
 Any of these can be good options potentially.
 It just depends on what you're looking to do.
 Our suggestion is to start by figuring out how much help you really need.
 Do you want the app to write a melody for you or do you just need a starting point?

-Features to look for in a random note generator
+What to look for in a random melody generator

 Here are the things you should be looking for when choosing an app: